ropensci/elastic/README.md

 * This client is being developed under `v1.4` of Elasticsearch.
 * It is early days for `elastic`, so help us by submitting bug reports and feature requests on the issue tracker.
 * BEWARE: the API for this pkg is still changing...
-* To avoid potential conflicts with other R packges, this package adds `es_` as a prefix to every function.

 ## Quick start